• Project status: Active

 Aims of the study

-• Describe the microbiology, resistance patterns, antibiotic use patterns, and antimicrobial stewardship practices in hospitalised. children treated for sepsis in Australia and New Zealand, including the burden of contaminated blood cultures in this population
+• Describe the microbiology, resistance patterns, antibiotic use patterns, and antimicrobial stewardship practices in hospitalised children treated for sepsis in Australia and New Zealand, including the burden of contaminated blood cultures in this population.

 • Describe the management of hospitalised children treated for sepsis in Australia and New Zealand, including adherence to local guidelines and variation in care.

-• Describe prevalence, resource utilization, and outcomes in sub-groups of vulnerable children who are at high risk of being treated for sepsis, including those receiving cancer chemotherapy, and those identifying as Aboriginal, Torres Strait Islander, Pasifika or Māori ethnicity, those with chronic disease, and infants or neonates.
+• Describe prevalence, resource utilisation, and outcomes in sub-groups of vulnerable children who are at high risk of being treated for sepsis, including those receiving cancer chemotherapy, and those identifying as Aboriginal, Torres Strait Islander, Pasifika or Māori ethnicity, those with chronic disease, and infants or neonates.

 • Describe the admission and discharge diagnoses of hospitalised children treated for sepsis (in whom the admission and discharge diagnoses may differ).

-• Describe the features of hospitalised children with discordant (non-septic) admission and discharge diagnoses
+• Describe the features of hospitalised children with discordant (non-septic) admission and discharge diagnoses.

 • Identify feasible inclusion criteria and outcomes to be used in the design and conduct of future interventional sepsis trials.